germs-lab/SOPs/wafergen_SOPs/wafergen-general.md

 ## Requirements
 - Basic knowledge of qPCR.
 You should know what the basic steps of PCR are, the reagants involved in PCR, the meaning of CT and how it is calculated, what a standard curve is, and efficiency and its relationship to PCR.
 We recommend this [resource](https://www.bio-rad.com/webroot/web/pdf/lsr/literature/Bulletin_5279.pdf), and there is a lot on the google-webs about PCR.
 Before you ask us questions, please have due diligence in finding the information.
+- You should be familiar with all the reagants that are involved in a qPCR.
 - Probe selection and number of primers desired
 - Samples - the specific number of samples you want to target for genes in question
 - Number of technical replicates desired